Traffic (2000 film): Principal photography

 Half of the first day's footage came out overexposed and unusable.
 Before the financiers or studio bosses knew about the problem, Soderbergh was already doing reshoots.
-The insurers made him agree that any further mishaps resulting in additional filming would come out of the director's own pocket.
-Soderbergh shot in various cities in California, Ohio and Texas, on a 54-day schedule and came in $2 million under budget.
-The director acted as his own cinematographer under the pseudonym Peter Andrews and operated the camera himself in an effort to "get as close to the movie as I can," and to eliminate the distance between the actors and himself.
+The insurers made him agree that any further mishaps resulting in additional filming would come from the director's pocket.
+Soderbergh shot in various cities in California, Ohio, and Texas, on a 54-day schedule and came in $2 million under budget.
+The director acted as his cinematographer under the pseudonym Peter Andrews and operated the camera himself to "get as close to the movie as I can" and to eliminate the distance between the actors and himself.
 Soderbergh drew inspiration from the cinema verite style of Ken Loach's films, studying the framing of scenes, the distance of the camera to the actors, lens length, and the tightness of eyelines depending on the position of a character.
 Soderbergh remembers, "I noticed that there's a space that's inviolate, that if you get within something, you cross the edge into a more theatrical aesthetic as opposed to a documentary aesthetic".
 Most of the day was spent shooting because a lot of the film was shot with available light.

 For the hand-held camera footage, Soderbergh used Panavision Millennium XLs that were smaller and lighter than previous cameras and allowed him to move freely.
-In order to tell the three stories apart, he adopted a distinctive look for each.
+He adopted a distinctive look for each to tell the three stories apart.
 For Robert Wakefield's story, Soderbergh used tungsten film with no filter for a cold, monochrome blue feel.
-For Helena Ayala's story, Soderbergh used diffusion filters, flashing the film, overexposing it for a warmer feel.
-For Javier Rodriguez's story, the director used tobacco filters and a 45-degree shutter angle whenever possible to produce a strobe-like sharp feel.
+For Helena Ayala's story, Soderbergh used diffusion filters, flashing the film and overexposing it for a warmer feel.
+For Javier Rodriguez's story, the director used tobacco filters and a 45-degree shutter angle whenever possible to produce a strobe-like sharp feeling.
 Then, he took the entire film through an Ektachrome step, which increased the contrast and grain significantly.
-He wanted to have different looks for each story because the audience had to keep track of many characters and absorb a lot of information and he did not want them to have to figure out which story they were watching.
+He wanted different looks for each story because the audience had to keep track of many characters and absorb a lot of information, and he did not want them to have to figure out which story they were watching.

-Benicio del Toro had significant input into certain parts of the film; for example, he suggested a simpler, more concise way of depicting his character kidnapping Francisco Flores that Soderbergh ended up using.
-The director cut a scene in which Robert Wakefield smokes crack after finding it in his daughter's bedroom.
-After rehearsing this scene with the actors, he felt that the character would not do it; after consulting with Gaghan, the screenwriter agreed and the filmmakers cut the scene shortly before it was scheduled to be shot.
+Benicio del Toro had significant input into certain parts of the film; for example, he suggested a more straightforward, concise way of depicting his character kidnapping Francisco Flores that Soderbergh ended up using.
+The director cut a scene from the screenplay in which Robert Wakefield smokes crack after finding it in his daughter's bedroom.
+After rehearsing this scene with the actors, he felt that the character would not do it; after consulting with Gaghan, the screenwriter agreed, and the filmmakers cut the scene shortly before it was scheduled to be shot.

-Balboa Park, Downtown San Diego and La Jolla were utilized as the environment for the film.
+Rancho Bernardo, Balboa Park, downtown San Diego and La Jolla were utilized as the environment for the film.